jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-The range function above could have been written using a regular generator.
-What the async keyword lets us do is use the await keyword inside the function as illustrated by the example below.

 Say you wanted to have your code notify you if the pound (GBP) ever reached parity with the dollar (USD).
-We could use exchangratesapi.io to get the latest rate.
+We could use exchangeratesapi.io to get the latest rate.
 To avoid overloading their servers, we only want to call their API once a day.

 ```javascript
 // get the GBP / USD rate once a day